daguenther/Z2A/Resources/Coding.md

 ## Code Academy (C2, NI, U2)

 Code Academy is one of the top educators for code.
 It offers many different courses, in different difficulty levels.
 While not able to be downloaded and installed offline, it's service at the moment is free.
-I would reccommend taking advantage of this current opportunity.
+I would recommend taking advantage of this current opportunity.

 ## Khan Academy (C2, NI, U2)